Shesh-Gaur/Shesh-Gaur.github.io/_posts/2024-01-06-The-Outreach.md

 - Currently in development using Unreal Engine 5.
 Developed core gameplay systems using C++ and Blueprints.

-- Exhibitor at <a href="https://levelupshowcase.com/" target="_blank">Level Up Showcase 2023</a>.
-Recipient of <a href="https://www.gamecon.ca/gamecon2023/2023/winners" target="_blank">Best Third Year Award, and nominated for Best Tech, Best Sound and Best Art</a> at Gamecon 2023.

 - Built AI using Unreal's Behaviour Tree and Blackboard Systems.
 Programmed BTTask nodes in C++, and provided parameters to help designers make adjustments.
 Established a workflow with other programmers ensuring C++ and Blueprints integrate with each other, allowing